ahwhy/myCfgLib/kubernetes/client-go/06-client-go源码分析之Reflector.md

 				break
 			}
 		}
-		// We successfully got initial state from watch-list confirmed by the
+		// We successfully got initial state from watch-list confirmed by the "k8s.io/initial-events-end" bookmark.
-		// "k8s.io/initial-events-end" bookmark.
+		//
+		// Step adds a new step with a specific message.
+Call this at the end of an execution step to record how long it took.
-		initTrace.Step("Objects streamed", trace.Field{Key: "count", Value: len(temporaryStore.List())})
+		// The Fields add key value pairs to provide additional details about the trace step. initTrace.Step("Objects streamed", trace.Field{Key: "count", Value: len(temporaryStore.List())})
+		// list 成功，设置 isLastSyncResourceVersionUnavailable 为 false
 		r.setIsLastSyncResourceVersionUnavailable(false)
 		if err = r.store.Replace(temporaryStore.List(), resourceVersion); err != nil {
 			return nil, fmt.Errorf("unable to sync watch-list result: %v", err)